-Snapchat is bringing its Bitmoji avatars into video games – TechCrunch
+Snapchat will let you play as your Bitmoji in video games – TechCrunch

 Snap acquired Bitmoji parent Bitstrips in 2016 for just $64 million, propelling it to become a staple top 10 app.
 Snap launched its Snap Kit platform in June 2018, allowing developers to integrate Bitmoji into the keyboards of their apps like Tinder for use as chat stickers or 2D profile pics.
 And this month at Snap’s first Partner Summit, it launched partnerships to bring Bitmoji to the Venmo feed, Fitbit watch faces, and more.
 But now it will let 3D Bitmoji replace your in-game character head-to-toe.

 For now, the SDK will be free to top developers chosen for the program from PC, Mac, Xbox, Playstation, Nintendo Switch, iOS, Android and other platforms.
-Surprisingly, most game devs just build their own avatar customization feature from scratch, but it’s typically focused on clothes and crazy hairstyles than fine-tuning a face that looks like your own.
+Surprisingly, most game devs just build their own avatar customization feature from scratch, but they’re typically focused on clothes and crazy hairstyles than fine-tuning a face that looks like your own.
+And while customized avatars are common in shooter games, Bitmoji could bring them to platform, racing, dancing, puzzle, fighting, and role-playing games too.

 Bitmoji For games won’t be an open platform to ensure the brand isn’t misused.
 Blackstock explains that “You can look at what we’re doing with Bitmoji Kit where we have guidelines of best practices of how to use Bitmoji and not use Bitmoji.
 We’ll apply the same kinds of guidelines to gaming.”
 That might mean no extra graphically violent games, or anything in which players might revel in inflicting pain on a personalized avatar.
 But Fortnite, with its cartoony violence might be an ideal Bitmoji partner.